A Unifying Model of Genome Evolution Under Parsimony: Results

-We formally define a class of history graphs, called \emph{evolutionary histories}, for which parsimonious sequences of substitutions and rearrangements can be trivially derived.
+We formally define a class of history graphs, called \emph{simple histories}, for which parsimonious sequences of substitutions and rearrangements can be trivially derived.

-A \emph{rearrangement epoch} is a history graph in which every branch tree is a root with 1 child, every vertex is labeled, and any set of homologous sides are either all attached or all unattached.
-For $n \geq 2$, an \emph{$n$-way replication epoch} is a history graph in which every branch tree is a root with $n$ children, every vertex is labeled, any set of homologous sides are either all attached or all unattached, if two root sides $x_\alpha$ and $y_\beta$ are attached by an adjacency then each child of $x_\alpha$ is attached to a child of $y_\beta$, and a root vertex has at most one child with a label different from its own.
+A \emph{bilayered history graph} is a history graph whose threads can be partitioned into \emph{root} and \emph{leaf} layers, such that every branch connects a vertex in the root layer with a vertex in the leaf layer.
+A \emph{rearrangement epoch} is a bilayered history graph in which every branch tree is a root with 1 child, every vertex is labeled, and any set of homologous sides are either all attached or all unattached.
+For $n \geq 2$, an \emph{$n$-way replication epoch} is a bilayered history graph in which every branch tree is a root with $n$ children, every vertex is labeled, any set of homologous sides are either all attached or all unattached, if two root sides $x_\alpha$ and $y_\beta$ are attached by an adjacency then each child of $x_\alpha$ is attached to a child of $y_\beta$, and a root vertex has at most one child with a label different from its own.
 An \emph{epoch} is either a rearrangement epoch or an $n$-way replication epoch for some $n \geq 2$.
-A \emph{simple history} is a history graph that can be vertex-partitioned into a finite sequence of epochs, such that the leaf layer of an epoch is the root layer of the following epoch.
+A \emph{layered history graph} is a history graph that can be edge partitioned into a finite sequence of bilayered history graphs, such that the leaf layer of a contained bilayered history graph is the root layer of the following bilayered history graph.
+A \emph{simple history} is a layered history graph whose bilayered subgraphs are all epochs.
 An example simple history with epoch subgraphs is shown in Figure \ref{dnaHistoryGraphs}(D).

 A \emph{substitution} occurs on a branch if the labels of its endpoints are not identical.
 Note that a substitution can occur either in a rearrangement or a replication epoch.
 The \emph{substitution cost} of a simple history $\textbf{H}$ is the total number of substitutions, denoted $s(\textbf{H})$.
 The example simple history in Figure \ref{dnaHistoryGraphs}(D) has substitution cost 4.
+Note the requirement that all homologous sides in a simple history be either all attached or all unattached does not forbid rearrangements involving the observed ends of chromosomes (linear threads), because it is always possible to add material to a simple history at zero cost that attaches such unattached sides and allows them to participate in rearrangements.